No findings posted on a large PR

 What you see

-• The PR-level summary comment shows a verdict (often ADVISORY) but lists fewer reviewed files than the PR's Files tab.
+• The PR-level summary comment shows a verdict (often ADVISORY) but no inline comments were posted.

 • Some files have inline comments, others have none — even files that clearly contain reviewable code.